Aondona-Moses/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Beginners machine learning projects
+* 1. Beginners machine learning projects

-This Repo was created and contains some of my beginner projects on machine learning.
+* 2. This Repo was created and contains some beginner projects on machine learning.